 Access the Vector Display Configuration by selecting the Configuration button from the File Toolbar or Tools menu, and navigating to the Vector Display section in the Vector Display folder.

-The Render section contains the settings for which types of vector features (areas, lines, or points) are to be displayed when loaded.
-You can use these settings to turn off an entire class of features all at once.
+The Render section contains the settings for the display of vector features.
+These settings allow users to turn entire classes of features on and off.
 For a finer degree of control, see the Filter section described below.

 Vector Map Detail